bradcopenhaver/pig-dice/README.md

 ## Known Bugs

-First "bank" click not working.
+win state does not trigger when computer wins

 turnTotal does not display on second roll on computer's turn.